littlehorse-enterprises/littlehorse/sdk-python/examples/interruption/README.md

 You need to register an external event at LH Server.

 In this example the parent thread sleeps 30 sec, we can interrupt it while it's sleeping, and it creates a child thread.
-When a interruption is received the workflow executes the task:
+When an interruption is received the workflow executes the task:
 "some-task", if the task fails the whole workflow fails.

 In order for the Interrupt to happen, the parent thread needs to be sleeping.